Loch Maree Hotel botulism poisoning: Investigation

 The attending physicians had suspected food poisoning early in the week and began inquiries.
 Medical officer of health William MacLean reported to the public prosecutor that "the symptoms and course of the disease are identical in essentials with those described by Van Ermengem as his ‘second type’ in his investigations of sausage poisoning in the eighteen-nineties".

 A second inquiry also began in the first week, on behalf of the Scottish health board by Dr Dittmer.
 This was to prevent further occurrences and to allay public fear.

 All eight victims were the only members of the group to have eaten duck paste sandwiches.
 The duck paste was home-canned by hotel staff.

 A detailed assessment was made of the making up of sandwiches, including how many sandwiches were placed in each packed lunch.
 Two glass pots of meat were used, each providing for nine or 12 sandwiches, or a total of 18 or 24.
 Twenty lots of sandwiches were made that day using the contents of two containers of potted wild duck paste and ham and tongue.
 Other sandwiches were also made, from ingredients including beef, ham, jam and eggs.

 Investigators obtained the little that remained of the left-over food from the hotel rubbish.
-Botulinum toxin was found in the remains of a wild duck paste, and samples were sent to the distinguished microbiologist Bruce White.
+Botulinum toxin was found, and samples were sent to the distinguished microbiologist Bruce White.
 The most significant sample was from one of the ill gillie's leftover potted duck sandwich, which was buried in a garden by a colleague to avoid the hens eating it.
 Wrapped in paper, it was recovered during the night of the 17 August, fully intact.

 The origins of the potted meat were traced.
 Four jars of the meat were purchased from Lazenby's of London in June 1922 and included "chicken, ham, and turkey, all mixed with tongue; and wild duck".
 The Lazenby production plant was scrutinised too, but all was found to be in good working order.

 The public enquiry was held in March 1922, with intense publicity.
 At one time, one tabloid named the hotel "The Hotel of Death".